M&S Bank Conveyancing Panel Information

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, [2010] EWHC 3054 (Ch) indicates that such provisions are valid.
 Please click here for more information about that case.

-my firm’s membership of the M&S Bank conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my CQS application?
+Our membership of the M&S Bank conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?

-We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the CQS team viability as to what has gone on.
+It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your firm’s application but gives the CQS team a complete picture of what has gone on.

-My firm is listed on the M&S Bank conveyancing panel and all set to complete a purchase within the next week.
+My firm is listed on the M&S Bank conveyancing panel and all set to complete a remortgage within the next few weeks.
 I can not locate a Mortgage Deed for the client to sign.
 Who do I contact at M&S Bank to request substitute deeds?

-You need to contact M&S Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an explicit question for lenders to establish who to contact to obtain standard documents.
+You should contact M&S Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook includes a specific section for banks to enumerate who to contact to obtain standard documents.
 M&S Bank in their Part 2’s state:

 Find a Lawyer on the M&S Bank Conveyancing Panel